 Supplemental glutamine can help improve intestinal permeability or leaky gut, so adding L-glutamine to your health routine can’t hurt and might help if you have eczema [R].

 We are unable to make glutamine during stressful conditions like trauma and infection.
-Glutamine is fuel for intestinal cells, immune cells, and helps our body maintain balance in protein and blood sugar.
+Glutamine is fuel for intestinal cells, and immune cells, and helps our body maintain balance in protein and blood sugar.

 Cod Liver Oil